-I was ten years old when I first noticed my skin condition, vitiligo.
+I was 10 years old when I first noticed my skin condition, vitiligo.
 I had no idea what it was.
-At first, I thought it was the one of many grazes I got when I was playing football at school in the playground, so I just carried on being a ten year old.
+At first, I thought it was the one of many grazes I got when I was playing football at school in the playground, so I just carried on being a 10-year-old.

 The battles began in the years to come.
 I found it hard to cope with the mental and emotional effects of having a condition that made me look different.
 I started to become an introvert, not going out as I was worried what people would do, say and, worst of all, when they would stare.
 I was skipping social gatherings and parties, wearing gloves in summer and sunglasses indoors – anything that would make me feel comfortable.

 I really hated my skin, had zero confidence and often wished I could be “normal”.
 The toughest moment of my life to date was losing my father in 2012.
-After he passed away, my vitiligo became very aggressive and took over 40-50% of my face and body.
+After he passed away, my vitiligo became very aggressive and took over 40 to 50% of my face and body.

 I am 35 years old now and I have been through what can only be described as a rollercoaster journey – from not knowing what vitiligo was, to trying every medicine I could find and now embracing and accepting that I look different.

-I work at Sky full-time, an organisation which has a huge emphasis on celebrating diversity and inclusion.
+I work full time at Sky, an organisation which has a huge emphasis on celebrating diversity and inclusion.
 Their ethos, and being surrounded by the most amazing colleagues, has really helped me.

 It wasn’t until I attended an annual sports day event at work that I had to really confront my anxiety around vitiligo.
 Most of my peers would be comfortably dressed in shorts and t-shirts, as we were in the middle of a big heatwave in the summer.
 I, on the other hand, felt that familiar panic of having to expose my skin and wanting to cover up.